 Have you ever wondered about living in a tiny house?
-Debi Lander, one of our favorite guest contributors, shares her tiny house experience on an off-the-beaten-path trip in Scotland.
+Debi Lander, My Itchy Travel Feet featured contributor, shares her tiny house experience on an off-the-beaten-path trip in Scotland.
 You’re going to love it!

 Most of my friends say I live large, but I hold a fascination with small things: dollhouses filled with teensy furniture, appliances and faux food; an infant’s hand grasping an adult’s fingers; darling baby animals, even newborn honey badgers.
 I’m not alone in this seduction.
 Miniature collectibles attract hordes of hobbyists around the world.